Student-Led Task Force Calls for Black Housing on Campus

-Gallatin senior Brenah Johnson and CAS senior Nia Robinson were first-year roommates when they noticed that their experience was different from that of their Black peers.
+Soon after they met, Gallatin senior Brenah Johnson and her first-year roommate — who are both Black — noticed that their experience was different from that of their Black peers.

-“There is nothing to protect us,” Robinson said.
+“There is nothing to protect us,” the CAS student said.
 “Literally no systems in place.
 What do you do when your professor is racist and wants to take it out on your grades?
 Microaggressions in classroom discussions?”

 “As a former RA, we spoke a lot of language around being diverse and forming communities, but we never talked about its application and how different students may want to be included in different ways,” Johnson said.
 “Housing felt like the first place to make a tangible start.”

-These experiences prompted Johnson and Robinson to start the student-led task force called Black Violets, a group calling for measures to protect Black students on campus.
+These experiences prompted the students to start the task force called Black Violets, a group calling for measures to protect Black students on campus.
 The group has gained traction through various petitions advocating for more Black professors in the Department of Politics and first-year exploration floors dedicated to Black housing, among others.